LemmyMwaura/make_your_pitch/README.md

 ### BDD
  #### Context
-   Given User logs into the app
+   Given the User logs into the app
  #### Event
   When the User tries to access his/her account, log out from his/her account, make and edit posts...
 #### Outcomes
   Then the user should be opted to signup or login.\
-  The user should also be able to post new Pitches and  upvote existing pitches.
+  The user should also be able to post new Pitches and  upvote existing pitches.\
-  The user should also be able to delete their existing Pitches, their comments and comments on their posts.
+  The user should also be able to delete their existing Pitches, their comments and comments on their posts.\
   The user should also be able to logout.

 * [x] The user can create an account and login.